jon-gitter/reading-notes/README.md

+# Reading Notes

-# Hi!
+## Hi!
 My name is Jon and I'm a student learning how to code.
 I'm excited to start my journey in IT and bring more technical expertise to my leadership experience from the military and business world.
+This README is designed to house my reading notes from each of the classes I took while attending Code Fellows.

 ### Below are links to my LinkedIn Profile, Github, and a Table of Contents for my coursework.